nystudio107/craft-vite/docs/docs/index.md

 * **`devServerInternal`** - The internal URL to the dev server, when accessed from the environment in which PHP is executing.
 This can be the same as `$devServerPublic`, but may be different in containerized or VM setups.
 ONLY used if `$checkDevServer = true`
 * **`checkDevServer`** - Should we check for the presence of the dev server by pinging $devServerInternal to make sure it’s running?
 * **`includeReactRefreshShim`** - whether or not the required [shim for `react-refresh`](https://vitejs.dev/guide/backend-integration.html#backend-integration) should be included when the Vite dev server is running

+If you're using the [rollup-plugin-critical](https://github.com/nystudio107/rollup-plugin-critical) to generate [critical CSS](https://nystudio107.com/blog/implementing-critical-css), use these settings:

+* **`criticalPath`** - File system path (or URL) to where the Critical CSS files are stored
+* **`criticalSuffix`** - the suffix added to the name of the currently rendering template for the critical css file name

 Note also that the **manifestPath** defaults to a Yii2 alias `@webroot/dist/manifest.json` (adjust as necessary to point to your `manifest.json` on the file system); this allows Vite to load the manifest from the file system, rather than via http request, and is the preferred method.
 However, it works fine as a full URL as well if you have your `manifest.json` hosted on a CDN or such.